AI Lifecycle Models Need To Be Revised. An Exploratory Study in Fintech: Discussion

 Researchers could focus on solving the reported challenges in the Machine Learning lifecycle with additional tool support and reveal challenges of the ML lifecycle in other domains by extending the case study to more organizations and different types of industries.

-More automation is required for exploratory data analysis and data integration techniques~\cite{mitchell2019model,damiani2018towards}.
+More automation is required for exploratory data analysis and data integration techniques~\citep{mitchell2019model,damiani2018towards}.
 Moreover, there are minimal advancements in documentation of Machine Learning projects.
 Techniques ought to be studied to help trace documentation back to the codebase and vice versa.
-Tools that assist model governance will reduce bottlenecks in the development process and will help ensure that Machine Learning models comply with regulations.

-Furthermore, solutions to challenges in the ML lifecycle should be researched.
-Software testing needs to be extended and adapted for Machine Learning software to help effectively test the Machine Learning pipeline at software-, data-, and model-level.
-It is also necessary to create holistic monitoring solutions that can scale to different models in an organization.
-There is a need for strategies to help practitioners select the right set of model scoring metrics.
-Finally, agile development practices are perceived as beneficial but need to be adjusted for AI projects.